One-Pan Chicken and Noodles: Your Comfort Dinner Recipe

 How To Cook One-Pan Chicken And Noodles

 In a large, deep skillet or sauté pan, melt 2 tablespoons of butter with 1 tablespoon of olive oil over medium heat.
-Let the butter foam slightly—it sets the stage for all that cozy flavor. - Add the chicken.
+Let the butter foam slightly, it sets the stage for all that cozy flavor.

 Stir in 2 cups of chicken broth and 1 cup of milk or half-and-half.
-Gently scrape up any browned bits at the bottom—they add serious flavor.
-Bring the mixture to a simmer. - Add the noodles.
+Gently scrape up any browned bits at the bottom, they add serious flavor.
+Bring the mixture to a simmer.

-Stir in 8 ounces of uncooked egg noodles.
+Stir in 8 ounces of uncooked egg noodles or pasta.
 Press them down so they’re mostly submerged in the liquid.

 If you’re using fresh parsley or thyme, now’s the time to sprinkle them on top.
-Not only does it brighten the dish, but it also makes it look dinner-party ready—even if it’s just a Tuesday. - Serve warm.
+Not only does it brighten the dish, but it also makes it look dinner-party ready, even if it’s just a Tuesday.

-Scoop into bowls and serve it as-is or with crusty bread on the side if you’re extra hungry.
-Leftovers?
-Even better the next day.
+Scoop into bowls and serve as-is or with crusty bread on the side.
+If you have leftovers, you can refrigerate and have it the next day.

 Nutritional Benefits